-Rogers Appliance Repair provides refrigerator repair service in CITY, including professional services to fix broken ice makers.
+Rogers Appliance Repair provides refrigerator repair service in Alabama, including professional services to fix broken ice makers.
 Learn about common ice maker failures below:

 Refrigerator ice makers are one of the greatest inventions ever.
 An ice maker is a small luxury a lot of people certainly not appreciate.
 Ice makers are simple machines that don’t feature a lot of parts that can go wrong with them.

 Like with any repair, there are a few basic things that should be reviewed before thinking the worst.
 And, it’s nice to know, if needed, you are able to replace your ice maker without replacing the entire fridge, depending on the model.
 First, let’s take a look at a couple of the reasons for an ice maker breaking.